 Credit card or cash

-GPS (clocks are approved) with sufficient capacity
+GPS (wrist watch/smartphone is approved) with sufficient capacity

 Fully charged cell phone + extra batteries/power bank

 Basic first aid kit (tape, bandage/compress, blister tape, safety-pin)

 Telescopic sticks /trekking poles (you must keep them throughout the whole of the race), change of clothing, compass, knife, string, sun cream, Vaseline or anti-chaffing cream, needle and thread…